I have a tattoo of a semicolon on my right wrist.

 And that, to me, is a reason to keep living.

 Fourthly, take control.
-As I mentioned above, I’ve come to believe that suicide is an attempt to feel in control, and both depression and anxiety result (in part) from feeling out of control.
+As I mentioned above, I’ve come to believe suicide is an attempt to feel in control, and both depression and anxiety result (in part) from feeling out of control.
 So take control—of something, anything.

 Take control of your body.
 Cut your hair.
 Get a tattoo.
 Sign up for a transformation challenge.
 You’d be surprised how this can help.
-And personally, I am endlessly surprised with how many of my clients tell me they were suffering from depression before starting their fitness journey.
+And personally, I am endlessly surprised by how many of my clients tell me they were suffering from depression before starting their fitness journey.

 Fifthly, do less.
 A big part of feeling out of control is simply feeling overwhelmed.
 If you have too much shit to do, and your ability to produce is already hampered by your emotional state, then you’re not going to get it all done.
 Trust me, this will push you further in depression.